pyControl/docs/docs/index.md

 pyControl makes it easy to program complex behavioural tasks using a clean, intuitive, and flexible syntax for specifying tasks as state machines.
 User created task definition files, written in Python, run directly on the microcontroller, supported by pyControl framework code.
 This gives users the power and simplicity of Python for specifying task behaviour, while allowing advanced users low-level access to the microcontroller hardware.
 For more information see [programming tasks](user-guide/programming-tasks.md).

 pyControl has a [Graphical User Interface](user-guide/graphical-user-interface.md) (GUI) and a [Command Line Interface](user-guide/command-line-interface.md) (CLI).
-The GUI supports online visualization of task behaviour and and is the recommended way to get started with pyControl.
+The GUI is the recommended way to get started with pyControl.
 The command line interface provides tools for running tasks on many setups in parallel.

 Tools for importing pyControl data into Python for analysis are provided in the [data_import](user-guide/importing-data.md) module.